a13xp0p0v/linux-kernel-defence-map/README.md

 dot -Tsvg linux-kernel-defence-map.dot -o linux-kernel-defence-map.svg
 ```

-## Do you want to check your kernel config?
+## Do you want to check your kernel configuration?

 So there are plenty of security hardening options in the Linux kernel.
 A lot of them are
 not enabled by the major distros.
-We have to enable these options ourselves to
+We have to configure these options ourselves to
 make our systems more secure.

 But nobody likes verifying configs manually.
 So I've created the [__kconfig-hardened-check__][1]